bernardphp/OpenCloud/README.md

 of HTTP requests.
 It also supports passing a list of known queues to the constructor.
 Passing known queue names saves an HTTP request to the provider.

-For full details on using Bernard the [documentation](http://bernard.readthedocs.io).
+For full details on using Bernard see the [documentation](http://bernard.readthedocs.io).

 For full information on Opencloud Queues, refer to the [php-opencloud](http://docs.php-opencloud.com/en/latest/services/queues/index.html) documentation.